 Beans can be easily grown from either seed or seedlings and handle transplanting well.
-In cool or mountain areas, make sure the last frost has passed before planting.
+Make sure the last frost has passed in cool or mountain areas before planting.
 Space plants as recommended on the seed packet or punnet — avoid planting them too closely as overcrowding can encourage fungal diseases.

 Do not repeatedly plant beans in the same garden bed — practice crop rotation as this will maintain soil fertility and avoid soil-borne diseases.
 Beans should be planted after ‘flowering’ crops like broccoli and cauliflower and should be followed by ‘leafy’ vegetables like lettuce, cabbage and silverbeet.